ivgogo/tfg/README.md

-# TFG - Early detection of melanoma using artificial intelligence (AI)
+# TFG - Early detection of melanoma using artificial intelligence (AI) - unfinished! :)

 This repository includes the code of my Biomedical Engineering Degree final project.